-According to the 2015 annual report of the United States Commission on Religious Freedom, the number of countries where religious persecution is "especially severe" nearly doubled in 2015 alone (from 9 to 17).
+According to the 2018 annual report of the United States Commission on Religious Freedom, the number of countries facing siginificant deterioration of religious freedom and increases in religious persecution remain disturbingly high.
 While here in the United States, we are witnessing unprecedented levels of anti-religious sentiment, accompanied by instances of legislative over-reach that prevent Christian businesses owners, charities, schools, and universities from contributing to human flourishing in a distinctly Christian way.

-As part of our ongoing collaboration with the Religious Freedom Research Project at Georgetown University -- a collaboration that brings together the nation’s largest Baptist University with the nation’s oldest Catholic University -- we host regular events in D.C. and produce high level research on issues of religious freedom in the U.S., Europe, China, Africa, India, and the Middle East.
+As part of our ongoing collaboration with organizations like the Religious Freedom Institute, we host regular events in Washington, D.C. and produce high-level research on issues of religious freedom in the U.S., Europe, China, Africa, India, and the Middle East.

-On account of the generosity of Jerry and Susie Wilson, Baylor now has an endowed chair in religious liberty.
-The inaugural holder of the chair was former Congressman Frank Wolf, formerly the leading voice on international religious liberty issues in the U.S. Congress, while the current occupant is the distinguished scholar Dr. Paul Marshall.
+Thanks to the generosity of Jerry and Susie Wilson, Baylor now has an endowed chair in religious liberty.
+The inaugural holder of the chair was former Congressman Frank Wolf, formerly the leading voice on international religious liberty issues in the U.S. Congress.
+The current occupant is the distinguished scholar Dr. Paul Marshall.
 Dr. Marshall previously served as a Senior Fellow at the Hudson Institute's Center for Religious Freedom in Washington, D.C. and is the author and editor of more than 20 books on religion and politics.
 In addition to teaching a course on international religious freedom in Baylor's undergraduate semester program in D.C., Dr. Marshall frequently speaks to a wide variety of audiences across Washington on issues of religion, diplomacy, and governance.